youssef-of-web/youssef-of-web/README.md

 - 🏢 I'm currently working at Docetis SARL

-- 💬 Ask me about **ReactJs, NodeJs, Docker, Jenkins, Nginx, Linux**
+- 💬 Ask me about **ReactJs, NextJs, NodeJs, NestJs, Docker, Jenkins, Nginx, Linux**

 - 📄 You Can use my [Resume](https://mansouriyoussef.com)